SoapBox Faith

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description specifies the verb 'assess', the resource 'alignment with a named Christian tradition's historic doctrinal positions', and provides concrete examples of traditions.
-It clearly distinguishes from siblings like get_faith_context and verify_scripture by focusing on doctrinal alignment.
+The description specifies the verb 'assess' and the resource 'statement alignment with a named Christian tradition's historic doctrinal positions', listing example traditions.
+It also clearly states what is returned (alignment rating, score, summary, doctrinal loci), fully distinguishing it from sibling tools like verify_scripture or get_faith_context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.